cowboysmall-research/cowboysmall-ml/README.md

 ## License

-`cowboysmall` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`cowboysmall-ml` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.